GitGuardian/ggcanary/README.md

 Run `./scripts/ggcanary_call.sh <GGCANARY_NAME>` (e.g. `ggtoken1` in the example [below](#mange-your-ggcanaries)) to perform an AWS call with one of the created GitGuardian Canary Tokens.
 It will try to list S3 buckets with the given ggcanary and send you a notification since one of the ggcanary tokens was used to perform the call.

-The script should return the the following AWS error message:
+The script should return the following AWS error message:

 > An error occurred (AccessDenied) when calling the ListBuckets operation: Access Denied